 The simple answer to this question is any particle less than 100 nm.
 But like most things in particle technology a more thorough discussion is required to achieve an unambiguous and complete response.
-The experts from the ISO and ASTM standards shown below provide additional nuances to the definition.
+The experts from the International Organization for Standardization (ISO) and the American Society for Testing Materials (ASTM) provide additional nuances to the definition.
 The current agreement among the standards groups is that the scale from 1 – 100 nm defines the size range of a nanoparticle.
 Below 1 nm may be excluded in order to avoid calling clusters of atoms a particle, but the literature contains references to particles < 1 nm.
 Since particles are three dimensional the ASTM standard defines two or three dimensions must be between 1 – 100 nm.
 This provides for nanotubes with a diameter of 10 nm, but a length > 100 nm.

 From ISO/TS 27687¹

 The document lists various terms and definitions related to particles in the area of nanotechnologies.
 The definition described in the document for the nanoscale is:

 Nanoscale: Size range from approximately from 1 nm to 100 nm.

 Note 1: Properties that are not extrapolations from a larger size will typically, but not exclusively, be exhibited in this size range.
 For such properties the size limits are considered approximate.

 Note 2: The lower limit in this definition (approximately 1 nm) is introduced to avoid single and small groups of atoms from being designated as nano-objects or elements of nanostructures, which might be implied by the absence of a lower limit.